ikoniqoz/nitrodocs/content/developers/addons/modules/basic-structure.md

 					'en' => 'Sample'
 				),
 				'description' => array(
-					'en' => 'This is a PyroCMS module sample.'
+					'en' => 'This is a NitroCMS module sample.'
 				),
 				'frontend' => true,
 				'backend' => true,